MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 The Contoso security team review the VM and database to determine any security issues.

 - They review the network security groups (NSGs) for the VM, to control access.
 NSGs are used to ensure that only traffic allowed to the application can pass.
-- They consider securing the data on the VM disks using disk encryption and Azure Key Vault.
+- They consider securing the data on the VM disks using Azure Disk Encryption and Azure Key Vault.
 - Communication between the VM and database instance isn't configured for SSL.
 They will need to do this to ensure that database traffic can't be hacked.

 For more information, see [Security best practices for IaaS workloads in Azure](https://docs.microsoft.com/azure/security/fundamentals/iaas).